data-integration-toolkit/ditk/extraction/named_entity/neuroner/README.md

 ```
 - Running the unit tests
     - From inside the `neuroner` directory run `python3 -m unittest tests.runtest`

+**Note: All scripts and functions should be called from inside the directory, otherwise relative import of parent class will fail**

 ## Input and Output
 - Prediction